RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 **Install Procedure**

 * Run the PowerShell script
-* You will be prompted to select your Azure Enviornment.
+* You will be prompted to select your Azure Environment.
 Click the appropriate option and click Ok.
 * You will be prompted to Login.
 Login with an Azure account that can create Service Principals, Custom Role Definitions, Policy Definition and Resources in the Subscription you are targeting.
 * If you have more than one Subscription, you will be prompted to select one.
 Pick the target Subscription from the list and click Ok.
 * You will be prompted for a Location for the deployment.
 All available locations will be displayed.
 Make your selection and click Ok.
-* Now watch as it does it's thing.
-Thats all you have to do.
+* Now watch as it does its thing.
+That's all you have to do.

 ---
 # What is in this thing and what does it do?

 **Key Vault**

-The Key Vault is named KeyVault-{first 13 charachters of your Subscription ID}.
+The Key Vault is named KeyVault-{first 13 characters of your Subscription ID}.
-* By default it will be a Premium SKU.
+* By default, it will be a Premium SKU.
 * The Key Vault will have the firewall enabled.
 * Every Virtual Network Subnet in the Subscription except Gateway Subnets will be added to the Firewall rules and the service endpoint for Microsoft.KeyVault is added to the Virtual Networks.
 * The script locates the External IP Address of the computer running the deployment and adds it to the Firewall exceptions.